-Texas Tech University Health Sciences Center Graduate School of Biomedical Sciences (GSBS) contains the following Graduate Programs: Biomedical Sciences, Biotechnology, Masters in Public Health (MPH) and Pharmaceutical Sciences.
-The Biomedical Sciences program consists of 5 concentrations: Biochemistry, Cellular and Molecular Biology, Graduate Medical Sciences, Immunology and Infectious Diseases, Molecular Biophysics, and Translational Neuroscience and Pharmacology.
-The graduate academic review of Biomedical Sciences will include: recruitment, admissions, the Integrated First Year Core Curriculum, and the assessment of the individual concentrations.
-References within this document to "program", refer to Biotechnology, Biomedical Sciences, Public Health, and Pharmaceutical Sciences.
+Texas Tech University Health Sciences Center Graduate School of Biomedical Sciences (GSBS) contains the following Graduate

+Programs: Biomedical Sciences, Biotechnology, Graduate Medical Education Sciences, and Pharmaceutical Sciences.
+The Biomedical Sciences program consists of 4 concentrations: Biochemistry, Cellular and Molecular Biology, Immunology and Infectious Diseases, Molecular Biophysics, and Translational Neuroscience and Pharmacology.
+References within this document to "program", refer to Biotechnology, Biomedical Sciences, Graduate Medical Education Sciences, and Pharmaceutical Sciences.

-Purpose: The main objective of ongoing, continuous assessment is to provide a mechanism for improving the quality of graduate program/concentrations at Texas Tech University Health Sciences Center Graduate School of Biomedical Sciences (GSBS).
+The main objective of ongoing, continuous assessment is to provide a mechanism for improving the quality of graduate program/concentrations at Texas Tech University Health Sciences Center Graduate School of Biomedical Sciences (GSBS).

 Graduate Academic reviews consist of two interrelated activities.
 The first is a formal review, which occurs every 10 years.
 The second is continuous, ongoing assessment of key program/concentration outcomes, as identified by the graduate faculty of each academic area.
 Collection and analysis of data related to these outcomes, as well as resulting changes, are reported to the GSBS Office annually.
 At the time of the next formal review, summaries of these reports will be included in the self-study.
 The formal review process comprises five major components: (1) a self-study prepared by the graduate faculty, (2) an external review committee (ERC), (3) an internal review committee (IRC) evaluative report and recommendations, and (4) program and concentration faculty's response to that report, containing an action plan.
 The action plan is developed from a post-review meeting of the graduate advisors, Department Chairs and the GSBS Associate Dean.
 Annually, through the use of Weave Online, the program/concentration reports to the GSBS on progress toward implementing the action plan formulated from the 10-year review.
-The action plan along with a summary of the self-study and external reviews will be submitted to the TTUHSC THECB Liaison who will forward to the THECB Academic Affairs and Resource Division no later than 90 days after the conclusion of the review.
+The action plan along with a summary of the self- study and external reviews will be submitted to the TTUHSC THECB Liaison who will forward to the THECB Academic Affairs and Resource Division no later than 90 days after the conclusion of the review.